All Episodes

 So what's going on?

-But well you know I love you like a wise uncle but I there are a few compelling reasons but I think you're kind of falling for the media trap.
+Well, you know, I love you like a wise uncle, but there are two compelling reasons why I think you're kind of falling for the media trap.

-Well not necessarily that you're wrong, but you know the problem is when you keep saying that that Trump is off focus and needs to stay focused, it reinforces that narrative that he doesn't know what he's doing.
+Well, not necessarily that you're wrong, but, you know, the problem is when you keep saying that Trump is off focus and needs to stay focused, it reinforces that narrative that he doesn't know what he's doing.

-He's disaster everything else that the Republicans keep saying.
+He's a disaster, everything else that the Republicans keep saying.

-But there's there's two reasons why I think that's that's not true.
+But there's two reasons why I think that's not true.

 I disagree with you in this sense.

-Now I he was probably right, I don't even remember what the what it was about.
+I don't even remember what it was about.

-But I'm thinking that's that's off target to me.
+But I'm thinking that's off target to me.

-I think but number one, he hasn't really done that very often in Conn, he never attacked Connor.
+But number one, he hasn't really done that very often.

-Well, I think for the most part, I think I I I got it.
+No, I think for the most part, I think I got it.

 I understand everything you're saying.

-And that is we all know that for eight years, George Bush refused to def defend himself against the most blatant, horrible, ugly lies.
+And that is, we all know that for eight years, George Bush refused to defend himself against the most blatant, horrible, ugly lies.

-If he's asked a question, he's gonna answer it.
+If he's asked a question, he's going to answer it.

-If he sees a problem, he's pointing out problems in the Democratic.
+If he sees a problem, he's pointing out problems in the Democratic Party.

-Listen, I'm only listening understand my my advice and analysis is also sort of filtered through the prism of my experience.
+Listen, I'm also understand my advice and analysis is also sort of filtered through the prism of my experience.

 Now, what do I mean by that?

-And if Donald Trump responds to Mr. Kahn, a gold star dad, it's gonna be perceived and it's gonna be run with in a way that, for example, Democrats going after Pat Smith never would be.
+And if Donald Trump responds to Mr. Khan, a gold star dad, it's going to be perceived and it's going to be run with in a way that, for example, Democrats going after Pat Smith never would be.

-So I I you know, if you're a Democrat, I'd give you one set of advice, and that's say whatever you want, nothing's gonna happen.
+So if you're a Democrat, I'd give you one set of advice, and that's say whatever you want.

 The media is not going to attack you.

-If you're a republican, if you're conservative, if you're Donald Trump, it's gonna be a whole different standard.
+If you're a Republican, if you're conservative, if you're Donald Trump, it's going to be a whole different standard.

 So I'm trying to avoid the trouble, the pitfalls that get his campaign off message.